 De Beauvoir Town Restaurants and Cafes

 If you fancy a coffee or a bite to eat you can try Southgate Road which has a couple of restaurants, along with a Deli and coffee shops.
-On the corner of Southgate Road and Northchurch Road you have the De Beauvoir Arms which I mentioned above.
-You can pop in for a pint, glass of wine and a tasty meal.
-De La Panza at number 105-107, is an Argentinian restaurant offering grilled meats, tapas and dishes with Italian and Spanish influences.
+On the corner of Southgate Road and Northchurch Road, you have the De Beauvoir Arms which I mentioned above.
+You can pop in for a pint, a glass of wine and a tasty meal.
 For Neapolitan pizza and great wine head to Sweet Thursday located at number 95.

 Pizza at Sweet Thursday

-For a cup of tea with cake or a doorstep sandwich try Field to Fork which is situated at the back of a greengrocers at number 79.
-For great coffee, a tasty sandwiches, quiche, salads and other temping bites try the De Beauvoir Deli which has a few seats inside and some on the pavement.
+For great coffee, tasty sandwiches, quiche, salads and other temping bites try the De Beauvoir Deli which has a few seats inside and some on the pavement.
 For a cup of coffee you can also try the Mi Cycle East at number 58 which serves up brews and offers bicycle repairs.
 At 52A you’ll find the Coffee House which is quite cute and has some outside seating.